Oppfields/GIGABYTE-Z590-AORUS-PRO-AX-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/README.md

 ## Summary

+16/09/22 – In testing mode and will add EFI files when satisfied the build is stable.

 ## Updates

 The original install was macOS 11.6.8 which was updated to 11.7 using the Apple System Preferences updater.